epok

 Analysis Tools

 When an alert fires, Epok automatically runs analysis to help you understand what happened, why, and what to do next.
-Available on Pro and Business tiers.
+Deterministic analysis runs on every tier; AI-assisted explanations are included starting with the 14-day trial (capped by daily AI budget).
+Open an incident in the sandbox →

 Ranks potential root causes by scoring error patterns, causal language signals, timing correlation, and cross-service propagation.
-Outputs a ranked list of hypotheses with confidence scores.
+Outputs a ranked list of hypotheses.

 Error categorization